 You decide to dig a little deeper.
 You find that because that division is in a small town they have also have to rent a flat bed truck to transport the backhoe from a rental yard that is 50 miles away.
 That adds a cost of about $3,000 per year.
 In addition there are 2 other companies in the same town that use backhoes.
 They must rent and transport also.
 Their average combined usage is about 40 days per year.
 An inquiry finds that they would be willing to rent your backhoe to save transportation cost.
 Now you economics look like this:

-Backhoe cost $75,000 Annual savings 7,000 Annual revenue 10,000
+Backhoe cost $75,000 Annual savings 7,000 Annual revenue is 10,000.

 The payback of about 4 years is much more attractive.
 It is well worth doing a more accurate analysis.
 Doing a thorough job of researching the data turned a bad capital project into a good one.

 Good research to gather decision data is important in 2 major areas of the decision process.
 First you gather enough data to really determine what the problem is.
 If you don't really understand the problem or the decision to be made then you are just wasting time.
 Second, you can't make good decisions if you don't consider all options.
 You should gather an exhaustive list of the feasible alternatives to solving the problem or making the decision.
 The goal is to make the job of the decision maker easy.